 AI lip-syncing automates the process using machine learning, dramatically reducing time and human labor.
 Upload your audio, generate your video, and get results in under 10 minutes.
 Meanwhile, manual lip syncing involves frame-by-frame adjustments by an animator or editor.
 It's more precise for complex animation work, but extremely time-consuming and expensive for most content creators.

 - Saves hours of manual editing or animation.
-What used to take 8+ hours per video now takes 5-10 minutes.
-That time savings compounds across dozens or hundreds of videos.
+What usedto take 8+ hours per video now takes 5 to 10 minutes, and that time savingcompounds across dozens or hundreds of videos.

-- Supports translation and localization workflows through dubbing.
-Replace the audio track in any language while keeping lip movements perfectly synced.
-No need to reshoot with multilingual talent.
+- Supports translation and localization workflows throughdubbing.
+Replace the audio track in any language while keeping lip movementssynced.

-- Enhances accessibility with automated avatar or dubbed narration.
-Make your content more inclusive by offering multiple language options or by creating sign-language interpreter avatars.
+- Enhances accessibility with automated avatar or dubbed narration, makingcontent more inclusive across language and ability

 AI lip syncing best practices